armadillica/flamenco/docs/source/developer_manual/architecture.rst

 Brender architecture is is based on the following scheme.
-We have one server, many workers and one dashboard.
+We have one server, one or more manager, controlling one or more workers, and one dashboard.

 .. image:: ../_static/brender_diagram.png